abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

-Coding agents are great, but they are even better when you can let them run with broad permissions.
+Coding agents are great, but they become much more useful when you can run them with broad permissions.
 That makes isolation the hard part, so I've been looking for a convenient and reliable way to sandbox them.

 ### First attempts